 - a.
 Check your slice file in Cura.
 Make sure the print is centered in the build area, is making good contact with the build surface, and isn't too big for the build envelope. - b.
-Check the slice settings. - Make sure that the layer height is between 0.16mm (high-quality prints) and 0.32mm (low-quality prints). - Check the speed and temperature.
+Check the slice settings. - Make sure your nozzle setting is "Engineering 0.6mm." - Make sure that the layer height is between 0.16mm (high-quality prints) and 0.32mm (low-quality prints). - Check the speed and temperature.
 For PLA, they should be set to 30-50mm/s and 220°C. - Make sure the filament diameter is 1.75mm and the flow rate is 100%. - Check the Fill Density (infill) and make sure it is at least 5%.
 You may need to adjust this value to your liking for your model. - Refer back to previous sections of this manual for other slicer settings and to better understand Cura. - c.
 Your part may need supports.
 If it's rounded you may need to select "Everywhere" for the support type.
 If it's intricate, it may need to select "Raft" for the Build Plate Adhesion Type.
 (A raft is a hatch pattern on the build plate that the model will print on.)
 If the part warps when you begin to build it, you may need to select the "Brim" adhesion type and reslice the file.
 (A brim will help the part stick so it doesn't curl up at the edges.) - d.
-If you think your slice settings are really messed up, try reloading the file "0.6 NWA3D A31 Normal Quality.curaprofile" from the microSD card.
-The profile will restore the slicer settings to a medium-quality profile that will work well.
-Click Settings > Profile > Manage profiles.
-In the Profiles Preferences window, click on the Import button, navigate to the printer profile "0.6 NWA3D A31 Normal Quality.curaprofile" that came on the microSD card in the Cura folder, and open it.
-Your slice and build parameters are now reset to our default settings for the NWA3D A31E.
+If you think your slice settings are really messed up, select the file "0.6 Engineering Quality" print profile.
+This profile will restore the slice settings to the preset, medium-quality profile created by NWA3D.
+The profile will restore the slice settings to the preset profile created by NWA3D.
+The slice and build parameters are now reset to our default settings for the NWA3D A31E.